-In practice, a language is a tool for conveying messages from the articulator to the auditor, requiring adjustments in carrying out their duties.
-Thus, the essence of the language process is how messages can be conveyed effectively and efficiently by using the method that is considered the best.
-Language is constantly developing and changing.
-These developments and changes occur due to various factors, such as social, economic, and cultural dynamics.
-Using two languages side by side can cause language distortion in practice.
-The problem emphasized is the shift in the Betawi dialect in the family sphere, especially the Betawi descendants who live in Jakarta.
-This study aims to determine the form of the shift in the Betawi dialect.
-Data was provided using a questionnaire and random interviews explicitly aimed at several Betawi communities in the family realm.
-Then the data is described phenomenologically by looking at the basic principles of speech components as a reference for the analysis.
-From the research that has been done, it was found that the dialect shift that occurred in the Betawi community occurred in the generation of children and parents.
-This shift in form can be identified in the Betawi vocabulary, which shifts to another vocabulary.
-Another language which Indonesian dominates has indirectly become the second language of the Betawi people.
-Meanwhile, the causes of the dialect shift in the Betawi community include the influence of language variations and the lack of loyalty of the local community.
-This condition must be answered immediately, and a solution sought for the great good.
+Language is a tool to convey messages from articulators to auditors.
+Thus, the core of the language process is how messages can be conveyed effectively and efficiently using the way that is considered the best.
+Language always experiences development and change.
+These developments and changes occur due to various factors, such as social, economic and cultural dynamics.
+Using two languages side by side may cause language distortion in its implementation.
+The problem that emphasizes is the shifting of the Betawi dialect in the family domain, especially the Betawi descendants who live in Jakarta.
+This study aims to determine the form of shifting the Betawi dialect.
+Data was provided using questionnaires, and random interviews aimed explicitly at some Betawi communities in the family domain.
+Then the data describe phenomenologically by looking at the basic principles of speech components as a reference for the analysis.
+From the research that has been done, the results obtained that the dialect shift that occurs in Betawi occurs in the generation of children and parents.
+This form of shift can be identified in the use of shifting Betawi vocabulary into other vocabularies.
+Other languages are dominated by Indonesian, indirectly the Betawi community's second language.
+At the same time, the causes of shifting dialects in the Betawi community include the influence of language variations and the lack of loyalty of the local community.